ddsbook/blog/201401-dds-github.md

 thing we want to look at is the days and times of our checkins.
 Take a look...

 <div id="chart"></div>

+And this is text after the d3 fancy stuff.

 <script type="text/javascript" src="/blog/extra/201401-dds-github1.js"></script>